 The Brain Model describes how worry leads to the emotional brain flipping its lid and disconnecting from the thinking brain.
 Understanding this meant that Adam and his parents could better respond to his feelings and behaviours when he was experiencing anxiety.
 Working with Adam to build his own ‘Worry Toolkit’ meant that he could identify, recognise and challenge ‘Thinking Traps’ that were causing him anxiety.

-Working with Point 1 helped Adam to feel in control of his own wellbeing.
+Working with our practitioner helped Adam to feel in control of his own wellbeing.
 He and his parents enjoyed the collaborative activities and reported significant improvements in Adam’s sleep and his ability to manage anxiety.

 Adam, determined to manage his worries, committed to learning and practising practical strategies.
 As a result, his emotional wellbeing and ability to manage his anxiety improved significantly.